jupyterlab/jupyterlab/README.md

-Note: If using an earlier version of node (<4), it is advised that you run `npm dedupe` after `npm install`, since older versions of node did install dependencies maximally flat, which can cause version conflicts.
+Note: If using an earlier version of node (<4), it is advised that you run `npm dedupe` after `npm install`, since older versions of node did not install dependencies maximally flat, which can cause version conflicts.

 **Rebuild**